 This will turn opaque and solidify in a couple hours, eventually looking like this:

-Lard is shelf safe but I tend to put it in the fridge where it can last for months.
+I usually put this in the fridge where it can last for months.
 If you make a huge batch you can also freeze some of it.

 - 2 lbs . pork back fat

-- Chop up the pork back fat into evenly sized chunks, approx. 1/2 inch sized
+- Chop up the pork back fat into evenly sized chunks, approx. 1/2 inch sized.
+There is wiggle room on the exact size but try to be consistent so that the pieces will cook evenly.

-- Add the back fat to the saucepan and cook on medium-low heat, it's best to draw out the fat slowly
+- Add the fat pieces to the saucepan and cook over medium-low heat.
+It's best to draw the fat out slowly so don't worry if nothing much happens for the first 10-15 minutes.

-- Continue cooking the fat until it no longer produces any more liquid
+- Continue cooking the fat until it no longer produces any more liquid.
+That took close to 90 minutes for this batch.

-- Strain the final liquid into a holding container
+- Strain the final bit of liquid into your holding container and let it cool on the counter.

-- The leftover bits of fat are pork chicharones, save these if you want to
+- The leftover bits of fat are pork chicharones, you can save these for munching if you want to!